zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Real Multiply Immediate                 |  IM      |   5B          |     ```FMI, R1 I```              |   GLE         |

-The value in register R1 is multiplied by the real short format immediate value I and the product is stored in register R1.
-The product is compared to zero to set the CCR.
+The value in register `R1` is multiplied by the real short format immediate value I and the product is stored in register `R1`.
+The product is compared to zero to set the `CCR`.
 A _real format exception_ may occur.

 p.
 119 (13 ops codes)